PtiCalin/temp_repo-obsidian-plugin/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve the plugin
+about: Create a report to help us improve this Obsidian plugin
 labels: bug
 ---